 The difference between these people is that one has the ability to diagnose the underlying issue.
 And with that comes the power to fix the true cause of the issue.

-Focus on your self-esteem and don’t give a sh*t about stuff that doesn’t matter anyway
+4. Focus on your self-esteem and don’t focus on stuff that doesn’t matter anyway

 I think we’ve all heard the following quote in some form or shape: